Fact Sheet - Changes to the GIPA Act for agencies

 - the required period for deciding the application.

-A new section 60(3B) provides that any consideration under subsection (3A) must, on balance, outweigh:
+Section 60(3B) provides that any consideration under subsection (3A) must, on balance, outweigh:

 - the general public interest in favour of the disclosure of government information, and